deepaksood619/deepaksood619.github.io/docs/knowledge/language/grammer-vocabulary.md

   - enabling someone to discover or learn something for themselves.
   - proceeding to a solution by trial and error or by rules that are only loosely defined.
 - Catnip - someone or something that is very attractive or appealing to a particular person or group.
+  - both men are aggressive self-promoters and catnip for the media
 - dire straits - in a very bad situation that is difficult to fix
-  - "both men are aggressive self-promoters and catnip for the media"
 - Volition - the faculty or power of using one's will.
 - one-upmanship - the technique or practice of gaining an advantage or feeling of superiority over another person.
   - "the one-upmanship of who can get the best presents"